 Reflection is a process that allows us to create an internal space for exploring traumatic experiences that have hurt and continue to hurt us.
-Reflection works better when we practice it on our own and is a good way for us to explore our internal dialogue.
+Reflection works better when we practise it on our own and is a good way for us to explore our internal dialogue.

 Reflection helps us study our feelings in depth, so that we come away with a more positive understanding of ourselves, our situation and other people’s perspectives.

 Reasons for using reflection:

 - It helps us identify and learn from our mistakes;

 - It gives us a clear perspective;

 - It makes us happier;

 It’s easy for us to say we want to heal, but unless we’re prepared to put in the hard work, we will never fully heal.
 Reflection is a good way to bring a close to many past issues often left unresolved.